Corcoran Gallery of Art

-The Corcoran Gallery of Art was an art museum in Washington, D.C. that is now the location of the Corcoran School of the Arts and Design, a part of the George Washington University.
+The Corcoran Gallery of Art was an art museum in Washington, D.C., at the location where the Corcoran School of the Arts and Design, a part of the George Washington University, is now.

+Founded in 1869 by philanthropist William Wilson Corcoran, the gallery was one of the earliest public art museums in the United States.
+It held an important collection that became concentrated in American art.
+In 1890, it started its art school.
+Its Beaux-Arts style building on The Ellipse was opened in 1897.
+Due to a prolonged economic shortfall, the Gallery failed in October 2014; pursuant to its founding charter, its art school and building transferred to GWU and the 19,456 works in its collection were distributed to other public museums and institutions in Washington, D.C., primarily the National Gallery of Art.

 Overview

-The Corcoran School of the Arts and Design at George Washington University (part of the Columbian College of Arts and Sciences) hosts exhibitions by its students and visiting artists and offers degrees in Fine Art, Photojournalism, Interaction Design, Interior Architecture, etc. Prior to the Corcoran Gallery of Art's closing, it was one of the oldest privately supported cultural institutions in the United States.
-Starting in 1890, the Corcoran School with 40 students and two faculty members, later known as the [Corcoran College of Art + Design in the 1990s], co-existed with the gallery.
+The Corcoran School of the Arts and Design at George Washington University, part of the Columbian College of Arts and Sciences, hosts exhibitions by its students and visiting artists and offers degrees in fine art, photojournalism, interaction design, interior architecture, and other fields of artistic study.
+Prior to the Corcoran Gallery of Art's closing, it was one of the oldest privately supported cultural institutions in the United States.

+Founded in 1890, the Corcoran School began with 40 students and two faculty members.
+It was later renamed the Corcoran College of Art + Design in the 1990s, where it coexisted with the gallery.
 The museum's main focus was American art.

-In 2014, after decades of financial problems and mismanagement, the Corcoran was dissolved by court order.
-A new non-profit was established by the Trustees and the Corcoran's $2 billion, 17,000-piece art collection was given away for free to the National Gallery of Art (NGA).
-What works the NGA did not accession were donated to cultural institutions throughout Washington, D.C. and across the United States.
-The Corcoran College of Art and Design was given to George Washington University (GWU), renamed the Corcoran School of the Arts & Design, along with the $200 million historic 17th Street building and $50 million.
+In 2014, after decades of financial problems and alleged mismanagement, the Corcoran was dissolved by court order.
+A new non-profit was established by the trustees and the Corcoran's $2 billion, 17,000-piece art collection was given away for free to the National Gallery of Art (NGA).
+Works the NGA did not acquire were donated to cultural institutions throughout the city and nation.
+The Corcoran College of Art and Design, its $50 million endowment, and its $200 million historic 17th Street building were given to George Washington University, which renamed it the Corcoran School of the Arts & Design.